This is an analysis of, and an in depth discussion about, the name Erin Hunter, the author of the Warriors books. Date: 2008 – things change!

 The name “Hunter” can be used as a boys or girls given name and is also used as a surname, derived, as it must be, from the occupation of hunting.
 Names were often derived from occupations.
 In Erin Hunter we have a name that conjures up the mysticism of Gaelic tradition and which has a sense of the wild, which combine to create a name that is well suited to be the author of a book about feral cats that take on the personas of people living in another world.
 This leads me to talk about the authors, the four people who together constitute Erin Hunter.
 The four are; Cherith Baldry, Kate Gary, Victoria Holmes and Tui T. Sutherland.

+Above: A fine Savannah Cat, could be a warrior cat.
 Photo copyright Helmi Flick.
 Please respect copyright.

 Cherith Baldry and Kate Gary take turns in writing the individual books.
 The latest recruit (if I may say that) to the Erin Hunter team, Tui Sutherland, is also involved in writing individual books and wrote (on her own or with the others? – I am not sure) Seekers (a series) and Secrets of the Clans.
 Victoria Holmes edits, tracks plots and ensures continuity as I understand the process.
 Here is some more about these talented women.